 Physical wounds: Over 1-2 days, they stop feeling the pain of their wounds.
 Any persistent or new injuries after that point will bleed less and heal faster, along with bloodied plants growing from the wounds.
 5-10 days after infection, with more severe injuries leading to faster transformation, they will no longer shed any blood and the blighting is complete.

 Emotional wounds: Those afflicted by "heart-wounds" such as loneliness or heartbreak begin coughing up bloody petals within 3 days of infection.
 They gradually lose their sensation of pain along with the symptoms growing more severe over the course of 1-2 weeks, peaking during the last third of the timeline, where they will cough out full, clean flowers.
-After this, the individual until the symptoms eventually cease and the blighting is complete.
+After this, the symptoms eventually cease and the blighting is complete.
 If "heart-wounds" are concurrent with physical wounds, symptoms will follow the physical timeline with the addition of coughing up flowers.

 Anthemia has relatively low infectivity under normal circumstances, but Petalkin experience seasonal cycles where infection becomes more likely.
 During spring (and rarely during other flowering seasons), Petalkin experience a blooming cycle.
 This manifests differently for different individuals, including but not limited to the following possibilities: